 Those emotions (and verbal reaction) are likely not much different when it comes to finding out that you just had a breach of data protection.
 A cold sweat comes over you, thousands of thoughts ranging from “why me” to “what did I miss” and “how did this happen” go through your head.
 You know you have to do two things: get the bad guys out and find out what happened.

 If you read last week’s blog, you’ll know that there are things you can do beforehand to not only limit your exposure, but also to prepare for this day.
 Some of you may be prepared for a breach of data protection, some of you may not.
-Either way, the purpose of this article is to guide you through some thoughts and considerations on what to do when you find out you’ve been breached and what is going to happen in the investigation process and how to recover from a data breach.
+Either way, the purpose of this article is to guide you through some thoughts and considerations on what to do when you find out you’ve been breached, what is going to happen in the investigation process and how to recover from a data breach.

 The initial reaction to an IT security breach is to stop it at all costs.
 Kick the bad guy out and hopefully keep him out.
 Realize though, that some actions taken to kick out the bad guy may result in covering up evidence that will help you determine what happened.
 With some of the changes to the disclosure laws, it is no longer valid to say “I don’t know whether data went out the door, therefore I’m not going to disclose what happened to those potentially affected”.
 Instead the laws are changing to “if you can’t prove that data didn’t go out the door, you have to disclose to those potentially affected.”
 (Standard disclaimer, I’m not an attorney, didn’t even stay at a Holiday Inn Express last night – although my wife has threatened to send me to one on a couple of occasions –, I’m just speaking from my experience and interpretation in reading the changes.)
 With those changes, it might be very important to control how you kick the bad guys out so you don’t make it difficult to figure out what they did.